Small cardboard items should be placed in a pink sack.

 If the wrong materials are placed within the pink sack a sticker will be stuck on the sack explaining that the sack is contaminated.
 The sack will then be placed back on the resident’s property and a leaflet posted through their door explaining why the sack was not collected.

-Glass will continue to be collected within the yellow recycling boxes as it is currently believed that this is best and safest method of collection for glass.
+Glass will continue to be collected within the yellow or green recycling boxes as it is currently believed that this is best and safest method of collection for glass.
 Our crews will collect from both yellow or green boxes, you do not have to change your boxes.

 Back to Questions